npm/rfcs/accepted/0034-context-config-parameter.md

-# {{TITLE: Add a `where` parameter for `npm config` and `npm exec` commands}}
+# {{TITLE: Add a `context` parameter for `npm config` and `npm exec` commands}}

 ## Summary

-Several commands in the npm CLI would benefit from the ability to specify `where` the command should act on.
+Several commands in the npm CLI would benefit from the ability to specify `context` the command should act on.
 The two specific implementations I'd like to propose are:
 1. Telling `npm config` which config file you want to modify.
 2. Telling `npm exec` explicitly where it should look for binaries.